On the field of moduli of superelliptic curves: Introduction

 Mestre \cite{Me} provided the first algorithm which determines if the field of moduli is a field of definition for genus two curves with automorphism group of order $2$.
 The algorithm gives explicitly an equation of the curve over its field of moduli when such equation exists.
 In \cite{ants} it is shown that the field of moduli is a field of definition for genus two curves with automorphism group isomorphic to the dihedral groups $D_4$ or $D_6$.
 Cardona and Quer \cite{Ca} shows that this is true also for genus two curves with automorphism group the Klein $4$-group $D_{2}=V_{4}$.
 Most recently Malmendier and Shaska \cite{Ma-sha} generalized the method of Mestre and are able to construct a universal genus two curve defined over a quadratic number field.
 In all these papers the moduli point $\p \in \M_2$ was computed and an explicit equation of a curve was determined via the invariants of the binary sextics.

 Shaska conjectured in \cite{conj} and \cite{dihedral} that all hyperelliptic curves $\X$ with extra automorphisms (i.e. $|\Aut (\X) | > 2$) are defined over their field of moduli.
 This was proved to be incorrect by Huggins \cite{Hu2} who showed explicit examples of hyperelliptic curves with reduced automorphism group isomorphic to a cyclic group which cannot be defined over their field of moduli (curves defined over $k={\mathbb C}$ which cannot be defined over ${\mathbb R}$ and whose field of moduli is contained inside ${\mathbb R}$).
-In the same paper Huggins proved that every hyperelliptic curve whose reduced automorphism group is different from a cyclic group (including the trivial situation) is definable over its field of moduli.
-Kontogeorgis \cite{Kontogeorgis} generalized the above result to cyclic $p$-gonal curves (where $p$ is a prime integer) and in \cite{HQ} the first author and Quispe generalized the above for curves admitting a subgroup of automorphisms being unique up to conjugation.
+In the same paper Huggins proved that every hyperelliptic curve whose reduced automorphism group is different from a cyclic group (including the trivial situation) is definable over its field of moduli; even they are hyperelliptically defined over it.
+Kontogeorgis \cite{Kontogeorgis} generalized the above result to cyclic $p$-gonal curves (where $p$ is a prime integer) and in \cite{HQ} the first author and Quispe generalized the above for curves admitting a subgroup of automorphisms being unique up to conjugation (note that in case of cyclic $p$-gonal curves, in the case that it is definable over its field of moduli, a rational model over its field of moduli may not be in a cyclic $p$-gonal form as was the case of the hyperelliptic situation).

-A genus $g \geq 2$ smooth algebraic curve $\X$ is called {\it superelliptic of level $n$} if there exist an element $\tau \in \Aut( \X)$ such that $\tau$ is central and the quotient $\X / \< \tau \> $ has genus zero and every cone point has order $n$ (these are very special types of cyclic $n$-gonal curves); in which case $\tau$ is called a {\it superelliptic automorphism of level $n$} and $H=\langle \tau \rangle$ a {\it superelliptic group of level $n$}.
+A genus $g \geq 2$ smooth algebraic curve (or closed Riemann surface) $\X$ is called {\it superelliptic of level $n$} if there exist an element $\tau \in \Aut( \X)$ of order $n$ such that (i) $\tau$ is central, (ii) the quotient $\X / \< \tau \> $ has genus zero, (iii) every cone point has order $n$ and (iv) the rotation number of $\tau$ at each of its fixed points is the same (these are very special types of cyclic $n$-gonal curves); in which case $\tau$ is called a {\it superelliptic automorphism of level $n$} and $H=\langle \tau \rangle$ a {\it superelliptic group of level $n$}.
+In Proposition \ref{unicidad} we observe that the superelliptic group of level $n$ is unique.

-These surfaces are natural generalizations of hyperelliptic Riemann surfaces (in which case $\tau$ is given by the hyperelliptic involution), but they are in general non-hyperelliptic ones.
+These superelliptic Riemann surfaces are natural generalizations of hyperelliptic Riemann surfaces (in which case $n=2$ and $\tau$ is given by the hyperelliptic involution), but they are in general non-hyperelliptic ones.
 Superelliptic curves are the natural cases where one could try to extend the results from hyperelliptic curves; see \cite{b-zhupa}.
 These are, with some exceptions, the only classes of curves for which we can easily write down equations starting from the automorphism group of the curve.
 These curves have equations of the form